carpentries-incubator/lesson-R-packaging/_episodes/05-testing.md

 The main lesson we'll get out of this episode is that those tiny tests are extremely valuable.
 So much, that they deserve more than just being typed on the console and be forgotten forever.
 Tests deserve to be saved, and even more, rerun often.
+As we will see now, tests can actually be a built-in part of your package!

 ## Manual tests